comment-anything/ca-static/content/home/download.md

 weight: 12
 ---

-Comment Anywhere is currently alpha testing.
-It is not available on the extension store yet, but the extension can be downloaded manually and comments can be viewed posted.
+Comment Anywhere is currently *alpha testing*.
+It is not available on the extension store yet, but the extension can be downloaded manually and comments can be viewed and posted.

 ## [Download Now](./home/ca.zip){.dl}